Functions in C/C++

 A function is a set of statements that take inputs, do some specific computation and produces output.

-Below is a simple C program to demonstrate functions in C.
+Below is a simple C/C++ program to demonstrate functions.

 m is 20

-Function declaration tells compiler about number of parameters function takes, data-types of parameters and return type of function.
-Putting parameter names in function declaration is optional in function declaration, but it is necessary to put them in definition.
-Below are example of function declarations. (parameter names are not there in below declarations)
+A function declaration tells the compiler about the number of parameters function takes, data-types of parameters and return type of function.
+Putting parameter names in function declaration is optional in the function declaration, but it is necessary to put them in the definition.
+Below are an example of function declarations. (parameter names are not there in below declarations)

-In C, we can do both declaration and definition at same place, like done in above example program.
+In C, we can do both declaration and definition at the same place, like done in the above example program.